 Third in a series of articles describing aspects of the National Ignition Facility’s record-breaking 1.3-megajoule experiment.

-The National Ignition Facility’s highly specialized and sophisticated measuring instruments known as diagnostics were integral to the record-setting inertial confinement fusion (ICF) experiment that produced more than 1.3 million joules of fusion energy.
+The National Ignition Facility (NIF)’s highly specialized and sophisticated measuring instruments known as diagnostics were integral to the record-setting inertial confinement fusion (ICF) experiment that produced more than 1.3 million joules (MJ) of fusion energy.

 The advances have brought researchers to the threshold of the National Academy of Sciences’ formal definition of ignition: a NIF implosion that produces as much or more fusion energy than the amount of laser energy delivered to the target.
 NIF fires 192 high-energy lasers into a fusion target the size of a pencil eraser and is capable of producing temperatures of more than 100 million degrees Kelvin and pressures of hundreds of billions of Earth atmospheres (see “How NIF Targets Work”).